hansso90/Angular-Runtime-Config/README.md

 ## Use Case:

 Angular client applications that are started in Kubernetes has different endpoints and you want to load these config endpoints at the startup of HTTP Server
 This project will create the config.json at started of NGINX.
 When the Angular app is loading it will make a request to the assets where config.json file is created.
+The environments with a certain prefix will appear in the config.json.
+The environments prefix can set by 'ENV_PREFIX'

 ## Frameworks